deankarn/nuvi/README.md

 go get -u github.com/joeybloggs/nuvi
 ```

+## DB
+This connects to a Redis database running at localhost:6379 with no password and database 0.

 ## Requirements
 - [x] Download all zip files from given URL
 - [x] Extract XML files from .zip + publish to Redis list